scrapy-plugins/scrapy-playwright/README.md

 * `PLAYWRIGHT_CONTEXTS` (type `dict[str, dict]`, default `{}`)

     A dictionary which defines Browser contexts to be created on startup.
-    It should be a mapping of (name, keyword arguments) For instance:
+    It should be a mapping of (name, keyword arguments).
+For instance:
     ```python
     {
         "first": {